zinzloun/THM_WriteUP/README.md

     /usr/bin/docker
     ...

 Actually I didn't know how to abuse docker binary to escalate my privilege.
 Searching around I found this [resource](https://gtfobins.github.io/gtfobins/docker).
+We can try a so-called docker escape tecnique to elevate to root.
-I took me a while to realize what is this alpine value used in the sample command: that is the name of a running docker image:tag
+I took me a while to realize what is this alpine value used in the sample command, that is the name of a running docker image:tag
 We can search for running docker images as follows:

     docker images -a